-Place des Vosges is both one of the most beautiful squares in Paris and the heart of the trendy Le Marais district.
+Place des Vosges is one of the most beautiful squares in Paris and the heart of Le Marais district.
 Its lawn and shade are appreciated when the weather is fine.
 Antiques, art shops and restaurants are found under the arcades.
+Le Marais.

 The industrious French King Henri IV commissioned its construction in 1605.
 The square and the houses bordering the square were completed in 1612 and remained intact.